 The Boardwalk Buddy Walk (BWBW) was organized by Dennis and Sharonlee Diehl.
-They were inspired by Sharonlee's brother, David Samson, who returned to heaven this past fall on November 4, 2018, at the age of 68.
+They were inspired by Sharonlee's brother, David Samson, who returned to heaven on November 4, 2018, at the age of 68.
 We believe that David, like all people with Down syndrome, was an angel.
 Instead of wings, God gave him an extra chromosome and a mission to make the world a better place.

 The first Boardwalk Buddy Walk, October 2006, was organized to welcome David to the Rehoboth Beach community.
 Over 350 participants, including 13 self-advocates, walked the Rehoboth Beach boardwalk to raise awareness of the special qualities of individuals with Down syndrome and the need to include them in our communities.
 The dance and celebration on the bandstand demonstrated to the beach community how valuable all of our lives are to one another.
 Then mayor, Sam Cooper presented David with a Key to the City as a gesture of acceptance and inclusion.
 Two years later, following the 2008 event, the BWBW was awarded the prestigious Governor's Tourism Award.